This post contains affiliate links.

-This Easy Dutch Oven Chili is packed with flavor & just a touch of heat.
+This Dutch Oven Chili Recipe is packed with flavor & just a touch of heat.
 It only takes 15 minutes to prep and builds flavor in the dutch oven as it simmers.
+This will be everyone's new Game Day favorite!

 This chili recipe is perfect for so many events.
 I serve it all the time in the colder months when I'm expecting a crowd.
 It is the perfect Super Bowl food to make a few hours ahead and guests can serve themselves and choose their own toppings.

 Does anyone else feel like chili and cornbread are married and must be made together?
-This little mama right here does!
+I do!
 I like to load sour cream and crumbled cornbread into my chili.
-It's kind of naughty, but I don't even care.
+It's got a lot going on, but it feels so right.

-My corn muffins are a must try recipe, so be sure to check them out!
+My Southern Cornbread is a must try recipe, so be sure to check that out!
 You can prep them ahead of time too, so it's no rush when company arrives.

 Jump to: